vankur017/Flix-Gpt/README.md

 -Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls
 ![alt text](image.png)

+# To Start Server Locally:-

+ "npm run start"

+#To Start a Production Build:-

+"npm run  buil"

 # Flix GPT

 -Create React App => npx create-react-app {folder}